-Whether installing your lug bolts on your car after removing a tire, replacing spark plugs, or replacing a water pump, each bolt or nut you tighten on your car has calculated torque values it should meet for reassembly.
-Both under torquing and over torquing a bolt can have catastrophic failure, therefore it is important to tighten each bolt or nut to the manufacturers specified values.
+Each bolt or nut you tighten on your car has calculated torque values specifically designed for assembly.
+Whether installing your lug bolts on your car after removing a tire, replacing spark plugs, or replacing a water pump, every component hardware has a torque.
+Both under torquing and over-torquing a bolt can have a catastrophic failure, therefore it is important to tighten each bolt or nut to the manufacturer's specified values.

 What is torque?